 List of 3 items.

-Our Lower Schoolserves children ages 2½–11.
-Students thrive with a rich curriculum of core courses and electives, such as music, dance, art, world languages, science, and physical education taught by specialist in their fields.
-By the end of Lower School, students have gained a strong sense of self and have developed skills to work independently and think critically.
+Our Lower Schoolserves children ages 2½–11 years.
+Students thrive with a rich curriculum of core courses and electives, such as music, dance, art, world languages, science, and physical education taught by specialists in their fields.
+By the end of Stage IV, students have gained a strong sense of self and developed skills to work independently and think critically.

 Our Middle School guides students through these challenging years with meaningful academics, a personalized understanding of each student’s needs, and increasing freedom and responsibility.
-Students’ curiosity and passion are fed with a wide range of electives, including art, music, theatre, sports, forensics, robotics, world languages, Model UN, and more.
+Students’ curiosity and passions are fed with a wide range of electives, including art, music, theater, sports, forensics, robotics, world languages, Model UN, and more.

 students on average in each Middle and Upper School class